LivelyDismay/magnum-opus/faq.md

 ---

-### My Pipboy is inaccessible/invisible/showing random stuff I don't want to see/something is wrong.
+### My Pipboy is inaccessible / invisible / showing random stuff I don't want to see / something is wrong.
 Fix it!

 Open your MCM Configs, select the Baka Fullscreen Pipboy entry, and deactivate it.